 Pronouns: She/Her/Hers or They/Their/Theirs

-In June 2020, I defended a dissertation that argues that the American criminal justice system has created a unique class of oppressed people whom I call ‘criminals.’
-In the dissertation, I explore the ways that this institutional oppression works through the expressive function of law as well as though material deprivation and violence.
+My current research advances the claim that the American criminal legal system should be seen as an oppressive institution that reinforces class, race, and gender oppression as well as introducing new forms of unjust, group-based oppression.
+I argue that philosophers of punishment have not paid sufficient attention to the ways that the expressive nature of punishment interacts with existing social messages, so that the often cited virtues of the expressive function of punishment are undermined.
 I also argue that the fact of this oppression must be taken into account by those struggling against other kinds of oppression, including misogyny.
 Thus, those who seek to eliminate violence against women must take extra care when using the criminal justice system to do their work.

 For more on my work, please see my cv.